dmulholl/vanilla/readme.md

 * [Demo][2]

-This theme will display the following attributes from the site's `config.py` file in the site header:
+This theme will display the following attributes from the site's `config.py` file in the page header:

 * `title`
 * `tagline`